 In our eyes, Roanoke is one of the must-see mountain towns for anyone taking a Blue Ridge Parkway road trip.

-Arguably the most fun place to start exploring Downtown Roanoke is a massive complex known as Center In The Square, which is located right in the heart of the city.
+Arguably among the best places to start exploring Downtown Roanoke is a massive complex known as Center In The Square, which is located right in the heart of the city.

 It’s an absolute whale of a fun time (including arcades, aquariums, and various family-friendly museums) disguised as an educational experience.